 - Confirm the restore point and saving location.
 Click on Finish.

 - A final warning message would appear.
 Click Yes to continue.

 - The restore would take some time and also creates a new restore point automatically so that you can undo this restore anytime.

-At such condition where data is not successfully recovered after utilizing Windows Backup File History or System Restore facilities, the ultimate solution would be trying a third-party Windows recovery tool.
+At such condition where data is not successfully recovered after utilizing Windows Backup File History or System Restore facilities, the ultimate solution would be trying a third-party tool.

 We would like to suggest you the best tool to recover your lost data due to any reason and from any drive, partition or location conveniently and flawlessly.
 The Windows Data Recovery tool is designed specifically to scan system drives and partitions to recover the lost data owing to multiple reasons.
 The software is completely automated and ensures clean, selective recovery within a very short period of time.
 It works on all Windows Operating System versions and can be tested by users using a free demo version available on its site.
 The demo version includes some limitations and for full recovery, you need to purchase the full version of the tool.
 Try this tool once for the best results.

-We conclude this blog with fulfilling its objective to suggest users the best ways to recover lost data after re-installing Windows which included both professional and manual or free data recovery ways.
+We conclude this blog with fulfilling its objective to suggest users the best ways to recover lost data after re-installing Windows which included both professional free data recovery software or manual ways.
 So, they can make a choice wisely depending on their current situation.